Wind Pressure on Buildings

 A simplified 3d example is shown below, with colours representing the pressure magnitudes (darker colours indicate higher magnitudes).
 Of course the real pressure variation is much more sophisticated.

-The wind pressure represents the maximum dynamic pressure during a 3-second gust.
+The site-specific wind pressure represents the maximum pressure corresponding to a short gust duration (typically a 1- to 3 second gust) in free flowing wind conditions.
 It can be calculated by using the following equation:

 Where Cpe and Cpi are the external and internal pressure coefficients, respectively.
 These values are widely available in building codes for different building shapes and pressure regions.